debashish2014/clouds.io/README.md

 ## About

 There are many cloud services out there mainly Azure & AWS, but couldn't find a website which draws a comparison between different services available for a specific task.
 This repository is an effort to do a simple comparison between them.
-Provided link for quick navigation.
+Links are available for quick navigation.

 ## Comparison